 1) Mommy Has Better

-Many breastfed babies expect to breastfeed when hungry and held by mommy.
+Many breastfed babies expect to breastfeed when hungry and are being held by mommy.

-Try to adopt a feeding position different from the reclined breastfeeding one.
+Try to adopt a feeding position different from your normal breastfeeding one.

 If your baby is still refusing the bottle from you, try to get someone else to take over the feed.